 These are the questions about COVID19 that we’re being asked more often.
 We’ll keep the list updated as often as possible.
 If you have a question which isn’t covered please contact the NASS Helpline.

-Am I at more risk because of my medication?
+Am I at more risk from COVID19 because of my medication?

 You could be.
 People who take medication that suppresses the immune system are more at risk of infection and should practice social distancing.
-These medications include biologic drugs such as anti TNFs and IL 17A inhibitors, and DMARDs, most notably methotrexate and steroids.
-If you take a combination of these drugs your risk increases and so at the moment you are advised to exercise enhanced social distancing if possible, although this advice may change as we learn more about the virus.
-Updated 26 March 2020.
+These medications include biologic drugs such as anti TNFs and IL 17A inhibitors, and DMARDs (most notably methotrexate) and steroids.
+If you take a combination of these drugs your risk increases and so at the moment you are advised to exercise enhanced social distancing if possible.
+Updated 15 April 2020.

 Should I stop taking my medication?

 Please continue to take your medication to ensure that you do not have a flare of your axial SpA (AS).
 However if you develop symptoms of COVID19 / Coronavirus you should stop taking biologic medicines and DMARDS and contact a health professional.
 If you are taking steroids you should not stop without consulting a health professional as these should be reduced gradually.
 You do not need to stop taking your sulfasalazine.
 Updated 23 March 2020.

 What if someone in my house has COVID19 symptoms but I don’t?